bcgsc/physlr/README.md

 ## Generating Physlr Physical Map with stLFR reads

 To construct a physical map, you need linked reads from 10X Genomics or stLFR.
-In addition, to visualize the correctness and contiguity of the physical map, you need a reference genome.
+In addition, to visualize the correctness and contiguity of the physical map, you need a reference genome (optional).
 In this example, the linked reads and reference genome are called `linkedreads.fq.gz` and `reference.fa`, respectively.
 The linked reads are from stLFR so we specify `protocol=stlfr` to use the default value for stLFR reads.

 ```